MariahJ7/TellingStoriesW-Data/finalprojectpart3.md

   - Their physical, social, and technological environment:
   - A quote that sums up what matters most to the persona as it relates to your site: "I've lived in NYC for most of my life so I couldn't imagine going anywhere else.
 The place has become harder to live in over time and technology has certainly changed the way we live.
 With the price of real estate being so high here, we should be using the infrastructure we have as best as possible."
 ## Persona C: Caregiver or relative to aging senior in New York
+To appeal to this group, I mention some of my family's concerns as they made decisions related to my grandmothers' late stage care.
+The concerns my family members would relate to this group.
+As well, I introduced a solution to address an issue which is appealing to anyone who wants to act in the best interest of someone he or she cares about.
    - Work level: Senior level professional
   - Name: Fred
   - Job titles and major responsibilities: Works as a partner as part of a law firm.
 Appears in court.